armanvaziri/User-REST-API/README.md

 }
 ```

-## Instructions for use with Postman applications
+## Instructions for use with Postman application

 1. Navigate to the directory where data.py is located
 2. run "python app.py" in the terminal